How To Feed A Loon

 So much of this incredible dish can be made in advance.

-From toasting the pecans, cooking the bacon, prepping the sprouts and apples can all done hours before roasting.
+Toasting the pecans, cooking the bacon, prepping the sprouts, and apples can all be done hours before roasting.

 TOASTING THE PECANS ADDS MORE FLAVOR